Shreyas-Gupta-IIITD/Keysight_AI-ML-intern_design_question/README.md

 ![Test Accuracy Image](assets/Output.png)

 ### Inferencing the Model
-The model takes Test_Spiral.kicad_pcb file as an input and gives the count of the number of Spiral found in the KiCad file along with the Spiral itself
+The model takes the Test_Spiral.kicad_pcb file as an input and gives the count of the number of Spiral found in the KiCad file along with the Spiral itself
 ![Model output](assets/Model_Prediction.png)
+The Collab File can be found [here](https://colab.research.google.com/drive/1qNok_NYyjd98RmTRv4RUAeylDQk1rGf8#scrollTo=SPyt19HLSy3t).
+Please download the Test_Spiral.kicad_pcb File and vgg_19_10.pth checkpint from [here](https://drive.google.com/drive/folders/1MYq1priTaQiPWAG-T5jo0M_6l0K9c5lI?usp=sharing)